 Getting to Tangier from Spain (and Back)

-Morocco lies just a short 9 miles from Spain.
+Tangier is just a short boat ride from Spain and the gateway to the rest of Morocco whether you travel by bus or train.
 High-speed ferries can take just 30 (choppy) minutes to cross.

 Algeciras (Spain) to Tangier (Morocco): Algeciras to Tangier is the most popular route to Morocco.
 High-speed ferries travel almost every hour, year-round and take around 30 minutes to cross.
 There are also slower ferries that are a little cheaper.
 A roundtrip ticket for a foot passenger, on a high-speed ferry, costs 37 Euros.